nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    4. Other incorrect `deletecustomer` commands to try: `deletecustomer`, `deletecustomer x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-2. Deleting a customer from a filtered customer list using command aliases.
+2. Deleting a customer from a filtered customer list using the command alias.

     1. Prerequisites: Prerequisites: Customers filtered using `findcustomer` command with at least 1 customer listed.
        Example: `findcustomer john`